-The Child Restraint System bearing the above approval mark is a device capable of being fitted in any 1-size compatible vehicle and of being used for the [40cm-70cm] size range and mass limit of [24kg]; it is approved in France (E2) under the number [00xxx].
+The Child Restraint System bearing the above approval mark is a device capable of being fitted in any i-size compatible vehicle and of being used for the 40cm-70cm size range and mass limit of 24kg; it is approved in France (E2) under the number 00xxx.
 The approval number indicates that the approval was granted in accordance with the requirements of the Regulation concerning the approval of enhanced Child Restraint Systems used onboard of motor vehicles as amended by the 00 series of amendments.